 Dakimakura (Abbreviation Daki)

-Body pillow or "hugging pillow", usually 150cm-160cm long and 50cm wide pillow, on top of which is placed, for example, a pillowcase with a full body image of the character.
-These bed linens are almost always made of special fabrics and the price range is from one hundred euros upwards, depending on the license and the popularity of the artist.
+A body pillow or "cuddle pillow", most commonly 150cm-160cm long and 50cm wide, topped with a cushion cloth with, for example, a full body image of the character.
+These beds are almost always made of special fabrics and range in price from a hundred euros upwards, depending on the licence and the popularity of the artist.

 Doujin (shi)

-Self-published production by fans, either manga or other fan art printed as a physical magazine or album.
-Doujins are usually in the name of a "circle".
-This "circle" means a group of artists who produce art in collaboration.
+Self-published fan production, either manga or other fan art printed as a physical magazine or album.
+The doujin are usually under the name of a "circle".
+This "circle" in turn refers to a group of artists who produce art together.

 Ecchi